-Dentures are a removable solution for replacing missing teeth and tissue surrounding your teeth.
-Dentures are made to resemble your natural teeth.
+Dentures are a removable solution for replacing missing teeth and tissue surrounding your teeth and are made to resemble your natural teeth.

-Dentures come in two different types – full (complete) dentures and partial dentures.
+Dentures come in two different types – full (complete) and partial.
 When all of your teeth are missing, complete dentures are used to replace the full set of teeth.
-If only some teeth area missing, partial dentures will work.
+If only some teeth are missing, partial dentures will work.
 Partial dentures can also help prevent your teeth from shifting into the spaces where natural teeth are missing.

-If you need complete dentures from our Raleigh dentist, you have two options, conventional dentures or immediate dentures.
+If you need complete dentures you have two options: conventional or immediate.
 Conventional dentures are made about 4-6 weeks after the teeth are gone and your gum tissue has healed.
 The patient will go without teeth for this 4-6 weeks.
 Immediate dentures are made before the teeth are removed and placed immediately after the removal so that the patient doesn’t have to go without teeth.
 Adjustments are made once the gum tissue heals.

 Dentures have been a reliable solution for missing teeth for many years.
-Even though they are durable and last for years, they will need some repairs and readjustments from our Raleigh dentist due to normal wear.
+Even though they are durable and last for years, they will need some repairs and readjustments due to normal wear.

 - Enhance your smile or the facial tissue